matteounitn/domandeIntro2cnsUniTN/domande.md

   >
   > To mitigate this type of attack, we take advantage of **avalanche effect**, concatenating `salt` to our `password`, **changing our hash digest completely.**

+* In the context of password based authentication, describe Multi-factor authentication, what is its purpose, the three available factors, along with an example and the three NIST-defined assurance levels.

+  > **MFA** is an advanced authentication method that enhances security beyond traditional password-based systems.
+It requires users to present multiple proofs of identity, categorized into three types:
+  >
+  >
+  > 1. **Knowledge Factor:** Something the user knows (e.g., password, PIN).
+  > 2. **Possession Factor:** Something the user has (e.g., smart card, smartphone).
+  > 3. **Inherence Factor:** Something the user is (e.g., biometrics).
+  >
+  > **Example:** Accessing a bank account online might require a password (knowledge), a code sent to a smartphone (possession), and a fingerprint scan (inherence).
+  >
+  > **NIST-Defined Assurance Levels**
+  > The National Institute of Standards and Technology (NIST) defines three levels of authentication assurance:
+  >
+  > * **NIST Level 1:** Basic assurance with at least single-factor authentication.
+  > * **NIST Level 2:** High confidence with two-factor authentication and cryptographic techniques.
+  > * **NIST Level 3:** Very high confidence with cryptographic key proof and hard cryptographic authenticator.

 #### Cryptography

 * Define the concept of “Cryptosystem” and explain how its encryption and decryption algorithms can be specified mathematically